SrijanBadhya/Debsoc/Running the PES Debsoc.md

 (I personally didn't follow this as well as I should have, and consciously gave positive advice only a small portion of the time.
 I should have done it more, but was too much in the zone of 'constructive criticism').

+A great way to give feedback to debaters, is to **ask them questions about their case** like, "Why do you think this is true?", and once they answer, say, "This is good reasoning which should have come out in your speech".
+This solves 2 problems.
+1. It doesn't make your feedback feel obvious to them, and more importantly, 2.
+It makes them feel good about themselves, and make them realize it isn't an IQ issue but a presentation issue.

 Sprinkle in stuff like Harry Potter motions, PES motions (carefully), sugar daddy motions